invertase/react-native-firebase/docs/messaging/index.md

 cost free service, allowing for server-device and device-device communication.
 The React Native Firebase Messaging module provides a simple JavaScript API to interact with FCM.

 The Messaging module is only responsible for handling data-only messages.
-Please see [issue #2566](https://github.com/invertase/react-native-firebase/issues/2566) for more information on Notifications.
+Notifcations are [not available](https://github.com/invertase/react-native-firebase/issues/2566) in React Native Firebase v6.
+We now offer a seperate notifications package.
+[Notifee](https://github.com/notifee/react-native-notifee) is free to use in development and for non-profits.

 <Youtube id="sioEY4tWmLI" />